REGENT Business School FINANCIAL SERVICES BOARD (FSB) RECOGNITION

 - Pass all standardized tests required by the postgraduate programme

-- Applications must be received at REGENT Business School by 30 November 2017.
+- Application must be received at REGENT Business School by 30 November 2017.
 Applications should be send to email@example.com

-Final acceptance is a prerogative of the chosen university.
+Step 3: Final acceptance is a prerogative of the chosen university

 Click on the link below to view the article